HighwayChile/assignment05/README.md

   4. Remember to submit a link to a repo or a copy of your code to Moodle!

 # DESIGN - RETURN TO DOGESPLORER

 * mobile functionality - PRIORITIZE
 * Create main page
 * search bar at top
+* collapsible menu to the left
 * remove videos, add doge news video
-* dynamic page creation
+* dynamic page creation upon search
+* add a news page
+* add a sitemap
+* add breadcrumbs (real ones this time?)
 * use GET and POST

-*
+# GET/POST NOTES

+* GET is insecure and has a character limit.
+Never use GET for sensitive info
+* POST is secure and is unlimited in terms of length.
+* Use inside a python script.
+Python script runs the page by communicating with the server
+* there is really only one page that will be fetched.
+What changes is the information being transmitted.
+* make Dogesplorer the number 1 Doge Explorer on the 'net!